 Chasing waterfalls in Puerto Vallarta is one of the best things to do here.

-If hiking through the jungle to pristine waterfalls sounds like your kinda fun, you’ll want to keep reading.
+If hiking through the jungle to pristine waterfalls sounds like your kind of fun, keep reading to discover the best Puerto Vallarta waterfall hikes.

 Puerto Vallarta Waterfalls